-Globus can be used to access and share content from Google Drive.
-This document describes how to establish and use Globus to access and share data on your Google Drive.
+You can use Globus to access, share, and manage data stored in your Google Drive.
+This document describes how to connect Globus to your Google Drive.

 The following is a summary of steps needed to create your Google Drive Share:

-Find your institution’s Globus Connect Server with Google Drive enabled (GCSv5 Connector) and open the Globus Google Drive registration app.
-You can get the URL to the registration app from your institution, or search for it in the endpoints page.
-See section 1 for details.
+Find your institution’s Globus Connect Server endpoint with Google Drive enabled and open the Globus Collections app.
+You’ll either get the URL to the Collections app from your institution or search for it in the Endpoints page.

-Create one or more Google Drive Shares using that registered Google Drive account.
-See section 3 for details.
+Create one or more guest collections using your registered Google Drive account.

 1. Find a Globus Connect Server that supports the Google Drive connector

 To begin, you must find your institution’s Globus Connect Server that supports the Google Drive connector (GCSv5 Connector).
-You can get that information from your institution or search for such endpoints on the Globus Manage Endpoints page.
+You can get that information from your institution or search for the endpoint on the Endpoints page.

 2. Register your Google Account with a Globus Connect Server

-Google will ask you to allow the Globus Connect Server to access your Google Drive, so that you may access your Google Drive content via Globus.
+Google will ask you to allow the endpoint to access your Google Drive.
+Click

-Your Google Drive shared endpoint has now been created and you can use it to access the contents of your Google Drive.
+When your guest collection is ready, you can use it to access the contents of your Google Drive.
 The Collections app offers several next steps.